Not sure where to start with the right tools to power your online business?

 HootSuite allows you to manage all of your social media accounts from one central location.
 Instead of having to log in to Facebook, Twitter, Google+, and LinkedIn separately, you can now publish a message from within HootSuite and have it go out to all of your social media channels at the same time.
 HootSuite also provides in-depth reporting so you can see exactly what is going on with each of your channels, how they’re growing, and more.

-4. A way to collect email subscribers and easily email them all at the same time.
+5. Collect email subscribers and easily email them all at the same time.

 Aweber is solid email management tool that has been around for years.
 It helps you collect email address, email your contacts, and stay in contact with them automatically.